-By far the most common underlying cause of fatigue, anxiety and insomnia that I’ve noticed in clinic is anemia or low iron.
+By far the most common underlying cause of fatigue, anxiety, and insomnia that I’ve noticed in the clinic is anemia or low iron.
 Is this because many people fail to eat regular meals or tend to believe a vegetarian diet is more healthy?
-These are contributing factors as is gender and age.
+These are contributing factors as are gender and age.

 Women in their childbearing years are especially prone to anemia.
 More than twice the amount of iron is required per day to that of men.
 During pregnancy and breastfeeding this increases to 28 mg/ day.
 Our male counterparts need only 8 mg/day in comparison.

-Phytates in grains inhibits absorption of iron.
+Phytates in grains inhibit the absorption of iron.
 So do tannins in caffeine beverages and oxalates in some veggies.
 Calcium can also pose a problem and shouldn’t be supplemented in any case.
-Vitamin C increases availability of iron as does alcohol and hydrochloric acid.
+Vitamin C increases the availability of iron as does alcohol and hydrochloric acid.
 Too much beta carotene consumption can lead to iron overload which we’ll discuss next.

 Some people store iron aggressively due to a genetic abnormality.
 Hemochromatosis is associated with several conditions including liver disease, metabolic syndrome, dementia, Parkinson’s and infertility.
 Treatment for this can include a prescription phlebotomy or blood donation.
 Lactoferrin is a protein used to remove iron from the tissues of the body naturally.
 Those with this condition need to monitor levels and be cautious with foods high in iron.